datakind/BDT_DataDive_Dec22/data-sources/snapmerge/README.md

 # SNAP Biannual Participation and Issuance
+Aggregated to annual,
+With derived columns,
-WIth derived columns, nerged with FIPS reference
+merged with FIPS reference